 Cosa Vedere a Narni Sotterranea: storia e misteri

 La visita prosegue percorrendo un lungo corridoio che si apre in una grande sala, sede degli interrogatori del Tribunale ecclesiastico durante l’Inquisizione.
 Gli studiosi hanno collegato questo luogo con la cosiddetta “stanza dei tormenti”, di cui si fa menzione in importanti documenti conservati negli Archivi Vaticani e nel Trinity College di Dublino.
-Grazie a queste carte, si è potuta ricostruire la storia dell’Inquisizione a Narni, la cui sede fu attiva a metà del XIX secolo.
+Grazie a queste carte, si è potuta ricostruire la storia dell’Inquisizione a Narni, la cui sede fu attiva fino alla metà del XIX secolo.

 Di questo ambiente fa parte anche una piccola cella assolutamente unica, sulle cui pareti è possibile ammirare segni e graffiti lasciati dai prigionieri del Tribunale, toccante testimonianza delle sofferenze vissute dagli inquisiti.
 Non avendo nient’altro a disposizione, infatti, i prigionieri utilizzarono dei cocci appuntiti per lasciare segni, nomi, date e simboli graffiando l’intonaco bianco.